Can an Out-of-State Attorney Write My Will? (A Lawyer Answers)

 • It is generally recommended to update your will if you move to a new state.
 Each state has its own requirements for a valid will, and your current will may not comply with the laws of your new state.

 • If you update your will without a lawyer, there are risks involved.
-Failing to follow the correct formalities for creating a valid will in your jurisdiction may result in your will being contested.
+Failing to follow the correct process for creating a valid will in your jurisdiction may result in your will being contested.

 Lawyer sitting at her desk